 In some cases, the farmer may not be able to travel over roads that are too damaged or flooded from water.
 A flight around a decent-sized farm could take 15-30 minutes.
 A farmer can immediately schedule repairs or harvesting labor to avoid loss of crops.

 Ranchers use drones to take inventory of their cattle.
 While usually in the day, drone with lights can help ranchers search for lost cattle or check specific areas where cattle may get stuck or injured.

 Tens of thousands of bridges in the US are structurally deficient or in need of repair.
 Drones can inspect bridges in a fraction of time as it would take inspectors to physically inspect them.
 In some cases, there are areas on large bridges that are extremely difficult or impossible for inspectors to access.

 Bridges are inherently dark and shadowed.
 Drones are perfect tools for these situations.
 Lights on the drone can light up dark corners and recesses on the underside of bridges for photos and video feeds.

-Just because the sun goes down doesn’t mean the need to fly ceases.
-While most flight operations are done during the day, some circumstances require night flight as well.
+Just because the sun goes down, doesn’t mean the need to fly ceases.
+While most flight operations are done during the day, some circumstances require night flights as well.
 Sometimes, that’s when drones can be the most effective.